-Step outside your daily routine and experience the quiet, expansive wilderness of Salla.
+Step outside your daily routine and experience the quiet, expansive wilderness of Salla, in the middle of nowhere.
 Explore snow-capped forests and stare in awe at the Northern Lights.
 Climb the fells and breathe pure Lapland air.
 The peace and silence of mother nature waits at your doorstep, as 90% of Salla is uninhabited.
 Relax in a trailside hammock, or answer the call to adventure.
 The choice is yours!

 How to get here?

 The Kuusamo international airport (100 km) sits just south of the Lapland border with buses to Salla for virtually every flight.
 Those flying to Rovaniemi (150 km), the capital of Finnish Lapland, will also find daily bus routes to Salla.